Difference between Linux distributions

 ubuntu linux

-Ubuntu is based on the Debian Linux.
+Ubuntu is a derivation of Debian Linux.
 Ubuntu is funded and supported by Canonical Ltd. Before Ubuntu, Linux was known as the operating system of developers or network administrators.
-It was not popular among desktop or GUI users.
+It was not popular among desktop users.
+Ubuntu changed this trend by providing a Windows-like GUI environment and tools.
+Shortly after its launch, it became the most popular and widely used Linux distribution.

-Ubuntu Flavors: - Types of Ubuntu Explained
+Ubuntu Flavors: - Types of Ubuntu

 Gentoo Linux